overt-source/SharpLinux/README.md

 * adding users
 * primitive privilege seperation
 * basic filesystem commands
-* a launcher binary (select kernel file and root directory.)

 ## Things that don't:

+* Booting, after git stole my launcher (how rude!)
 * the package manager (currently a stub).
 * text editing (need to find nano for windows).
 * removing users that you added (use rm-d for now).